tanush-128/swg-tech-team-git/README.md

    My name is <name>.
 I am interested in <interests>.
 I like doing <things>.

    My favorite Pokémon is Gengar because it's purple.
+9. **Create a Pull Request to this Repository and Request Your Mentor's Review**
 ***

 The inspiration for the above is taken from [kossiitkgp/git-jedi-trials](https://github.com/kossiitkgp/git-jedi-trials/blob/main/README.md)